GM says no immediate plans to build cars in Brazil with Peugeot

-SAO PAULO (Reuters) - GM (GM.N) has no immediate plans to build cars with French automaker PSA Peugeot Citroen (PEUP.PA) in Brazil, the company’s South America chief Jaime Ardila said on Sunday.
+SAO PAULO, Oct 21 (Reuters) - GM has no immediate plans to build cars with French automaker PSA Peugeot Citroen in Brazil, the company’s South America chief Jaime Ardila said on Sunday.

 “So far the entire focus of the alliance has been Europe and I expect that to continue for some time,” Ardila told reporters at an event ahead of the Sao Paulo Auto Show’s media preview.